PXL-IT-NET/Guts-DotNetEssentials/README.md

 ![alt text][img_group_tests]

 3. Right click on the project that matches your exercise and click on *Run* to execute the tests.
-4. The first time you run a test a popup may appear asking you to log in.
+4. The first time you run a test a browser window will appear asking you to log in.
 You should fill in your credentials from [guts-web.pxl.be](https://guts-web.pxl.be).

 ![alt text][img_login_vs]